roseann11/gec/README.md

 Trained model weights are not included in this repository but can be accessed via

-Trained model weights are not included in this repository but can be accessed via the [Dataset Preparation](#dataset-preparation) section or directly from [Kaggle Checkpoints](https://www.kaggle.com/datasets/roseanncaguilar/checkpoints).
+Trained model weights are not included in this repository but can be accessed via [Kaggle Checkpoints](https://www.kaggle.com/datasets/roseanncaguilar/checkpoints).
 Result notebooks and prediction outputs per model are saved under `GEC/results/`.